yoko-vicky/Movisearch/README.md

 ## About the Project

-This project was built as a React & Redux Capstone project at Microverse.
-It is based on the idea of a "Catalogue of Recipes" which is a single-page application with React and Redux.

-It shows a browsable list of movies that users can filter and access to the details of each movie.
-Every page, the main page, and pages for each item have a unique route within the Single Page Application, SPA.
+Movisearch was built based on the idea of a "Catalogue of Recipes" which is a single-page application with React and Redux, showing a browsable list of movies that users can filter and access to the details of each movie.

-I deployed this app to Heroku, so it’s accessible online.
-The data is retrieved from the Open Movie Database, [OMDb API](https://www.omdbapi.com/).
+The movies' data are retrieved from the Open Movie Database, [OMDb API](https://www.omdbapi.com/).
-With this API, this app fetches the list data of movies based on the user’s input.
-And the retrieved data is stored in the Redux store.

-Also, it retrieves the particular movie data by searching a unique id in the background and update the data in the Redux store only when the unique id matches the data of the store.

-This web app has 3 types of pages:

-- one page with a list of items that could be filtered by some parameters In this project, it’s a list of movies that can be filtered by the title and the year of the movie.

-- one page for the item details
-In this project, it’s the movie detail page.

-- one page for not found
-If users input the wrong path directly, the app shows the 404 page.
+Once you input a keyword and choose the ages that the movie released, the app will retrieve the movies list from this API, and show them as a list in main page.

+When you click a certain movie's image from the list, it's going to show the movie's detail in the detail page.

 A list of commonly used resources that I find helpful is listed in the acknowledgments.